Decking, patios and pergolas: 5 things to know before you book

 Here's the typical time required for outdoor projects:

 Good tradespeople book out 6–8 weeks in advance from April onwards.
 If you want a project completed by July, May is when you need to lock in a booking.
-Not June.

-Bonus Tip 1: How much does decking, a patio, or a pergola cost in the UK?
+Bonus Tip 1.
+How much does decking, a patio, or a pergola cost in the UK?

 Cost is the question most people want answered first.
 Here are realistic UK figures for 2026, based on typical residential projects: